 We offer a FREE consultation for slip and fall claims, 24 hours a day, 7 days a week.
 Reach out by phone at 866-959-0975, or CLICK HERE to submit your case for a free evaluation.

 Many slip and fall injuries require immediate medical attention and may need extensive and costly treatments.
-In fact, the National Safety Council (NSC) indicates that falls—including slips, trips, and falls—are the third-leading cause of accidental fatal injuries in the United States.
+The National Safety Council (NSC) indicates that falls—including slips, trips, and falls—are the second leading cause of unintentional accidental fatal injuries in the United States.
 Serious injuries that may result from slips and falls include:

 Traumatic brain injuries